edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 But what if we are doing the opposite?
 Namely, starting from `select MinorVampire` and wanting to access the `Vampire` type connected to it.
-Because right now, we can only bring up the properties that belong to the `MinorVampire` and `Person` type.
-Consider the following:
+Because right now the `MinorVampire` type only gives us access to properties and links that belong to the `MinorVampire` and `Person` type.
+Imagine that we want to have a `master` link that shows the `Vampire` object that links to a `MinorVampire`...how do we do it?

 ```edgeql
 select MinorVampire {